SplitmediaLabsLimited/xui-old/guide/develop-source.md

 > **Note**: When creating a configuration window in embedded mode, always declare your custom tabs before setting the order of tabs, or your tabs will not render correctly.

 In the case of multiple custom tabs, it is the responsibility of the configuration HTML to render itself accordingly when the tab header is clicked.
-To assist with this, developers may subscribe to the tab change event emitted by ConfigWindow (this extends an EventEmitter implementation found [here](https://github.com/Wolfy87/EventEmitter).)
+To assist with this, developers may subscribe to the tab change event emitted by ConfigWindow.

 ```javascript
 config.on('set-selected-tab', function(tab) {
 	// handle change of tab here
 });
 ```

+## <a name="misc"></a> Miscellaneous notes

+Both the SourceWindow and ConfigWindow classes above are event emitters, with the same functionality as the EventEmitter library found [here](https://github.com/Wolfy87/EventEmitter).